harshj-wappnet/Simple_ATM/README.md

+# Simple ATM Project

+## Introduction
+  ATM Project is a simple project which covers basic operations of real atms like credit money, debit money, view balance, view  your details and update your details

+## OOPs Concepts Covered By Project
+  -Class
+  -Object
+  -Member functions
+  -This keyword
+  -Parameterized Constructor

-## Simple_ATM
+## Language Used :-
-Simple ATM project is created in JAVA language which covers all basic concepts of OOPs like class , object, member functions etc
+  JAVA

+MADE WITH :heart: BY HARSH